-Anthony Chatmon II, Bay Area theatre, Bonne Kramer, Darick Pead, Eleasha Gamble, Evan Harrington, Evan Rees, faerie tales, fairy tales, Fiaso Theater, Fred Rose, Golden Gate Theatre, Into the Woods, James Lapine, Laurie Veldheer, Lisa Helmi Johanson, mainstream theatre, musical theatre, Patrick Mulryan, San Francisco theatre, SHN Shorenstein Hays Nederlander Theatres, Stephanie Umoh, Stephen Sondheim, theatre, Theatre review
+Anthony Chatmon II, Bay Area theatre, Bonne Kramer, Darick Pead, Eleasha Gamble, Evan Harrington, Evan Rees, faerie tales, fairy tales, Fiaso Theater, Fred Rose, Golden Gate Theatre, Into the Woods, James Lapine, Laurie Veldheer, Lisa Helmi Johanson, mainstream theatre, musical, musical theatre, Patrick Mulryan, revisionism, revisionist, San Francisco theatre, SHN Shorenstein Hays Nederlander Theatres, Stephanie Umoh, Stephen Sondheim, theater review, theatre, Theatre review

 “Enchantment produces a Secondary World, into which both designer and spectator can enter, to the satisfaction of their senses while they are inside; but in its purity it is artistic in desire and purpose.”